Para Commando Brigade (Bangladesh)

 The Para Commando Brigade (প্যারা কমান্ডো ব্রিগেড) is a special operations force of the Bangladesh Army.
-This special forces brigade is headquartered at Sylhet and is composed of two Para Commando battalions.
+This special forces brigade is headquartered at Jalalabad Cantonment, Sylhet.
+It is composed of two para commando battalions.

 The involvement of special operations units in Bangladesh Armed Forces was initiated by the Bangladesh Liberation War in 1971.
-From 1974, commando units were existed in Bangladesh Army under various names, mostly in the form of specialist of jungle warfare and counterinsurgency units.
+From 1974, commando units existed in Bangladesh Army under various names, mostly in the form of specialist of jungle warfare and counterinsurgency units.
 A separate special operations capable unit of the Bangladesh Army was first officially formed on 30 June 1992 as the 1st Para Commando Battalion, which is the first modern special force of the Bangladesh Armed Forces.
 On 1 June 2015, the unit received National Standard from the President of Bangladesh.
 On 4 September 2016, Ad hoc Para Commando Brigade was formed and the brigade got its full structure and strength by 10 October 2019.
 The official flag of the brigade was first raised by the prime minister of Bangladesh on 28 October 2020.